BisratJ/RSA-Factoring-Challenge/README.md

 # RSA Factoring Challenge :cat:
 This repo is just an attempt to read in and factorize a file of numbers.

-# this code is coded BY Rahel Daniel
+# Done BY Bisrat Gizaw